isb-cgc/examples-R/inst/doc/Processing_Controlled_Data_With_Bioconductor.md

 To access controlled data, you need to be a member of the isb-cgc-cntl google group (compared to isb-cgc-open).
 To join the group, you need to verify your dbGaP credentials:

-(a) Sign in to isb-cgc.appspot.com
+1. Sign in to isb-cgc.appspot.com
-(b) After signing in, click on the circle/picture next to your name in the upper-right corner of the app (c) In the middle, in the "Data Access" page, click on the "Associate with eRA Commons Account" line (d) This should redirect you to the NIH secure iTrust site (e) Enter your username and password
+2. After signing in, click on the circle/picture next to your name in the upper-right corner of the app
+3. In the middle, in the "Data Access" page, click on the "Associate with eRA Commons Account" line
+4. This should redirect you to the NIH secure iTrust site
+5. Enter your username and password
-(f) You will magically come back to the ISB-CGC app page with a blue warning box about accessing TCGA controlled data
+6. You will magically come back to the ISB-CGC app page with a blue warning box about accessing TCGA controlled data

 After clicking on the circle/picture thing again, you should see a message that tells you how much time you're authorized for (24 hours from when you authenticated thru NIH)